 Mentor: Junaed Sattar

-SDGs: Life Below Water; Clean Water and Sanitation
+SDGs: Clean Water and Sanitation; Life Below Water

 This project will focus on developing search strategies for autonomous underwater robots to find trash and debris underwater, with the long-term goal of removing such debris to conserve the health of the aquatic and marine ecosystems.
 The project will build upon the work of the interactive robotics and vision laboratory, in which underwater robots equipped with imaging sensors have been used to detect and localize crashes underwater in cooperation with human divers.
 The majority of underwater trash, which is also a significant health hazard, comprises plastic materials known to deform easily.
 This project will combine the trash detection capabilities of robots with algorithmic search strategies to efficiently find, and eventually remove these items, which pose a significant threat to the health of marine flora and fauna.